 As a singer Aminah has lent her voice to various productions including Australia’s Who Do You Think You Are? (singing in Scots Gaelic) and the highly anticipated game, Battlestar Galactica: Deadlock (singing in Classical Sanskrit), based on the popular NBCUniversal Television Series.
 She has shared stages with a number of international artists including Declan O’Rourke, Maria Doyle Kennedy, KILA and Maírtin O’Connor Band.
 Having appeared on ten albums in Australia and Europe, including those of Ireland’s formidable Maírtin O’Connor Band, Australia’s Shane Howard and European folk-fusion outfit No Crows, Aminah produced her debut studio album, Blue Wooden Boat, recording in Ireland, USA, Australia and Germany.

 The album features a host of internationally renowned musicians, including special guest Tommy Emmanuel, Waterboys fiddler Steve Wickham, Nashville gospel singers The McCrary Sisters, multi-instrumentalist Seamie O’Dowd, Californian dobro player Mike Witcher, Ireland’s James Blennerhassett and Jim Higgins and GRAMMY® Award winner, Tim Carter, who also mixed the album in Nashville’s Treehouse Studios.
 Before its scheduled release the album is already getting traction, with song “Tell Me It’s Over,” named as a finalist in the International Songwriting Competition, hailed as “the songwriting competition to take note of” by the New York Times.

-After such a winding journey, how does Aminah see her debut album?
+After such a winding journey, how does Aminah see her debut solo album?
 First and foremost a poet, she sees it as “an offering – a songbird cupped in the hands, ready to fly.”